CaptainN/npdev-react-loadable/README.md

 app, and splitting them up into multiple smaller bundles which contain separate parts of your app.

-This might seem difficult to do, but tools like Webpack have this built in, and React Loadable is designed to make it super simple.
+This might seem difficult to do, but tools like Meteor have this built in, and React Loadable is designed to make it super simple.

 ### Route-based splitting vs. Component-based splitting